Abhishek3917/arch_linux_installation/README.md

 2. **Identify Disk Partitions:**
     - Run `fdisk -l` to list available disk partitions.
     - Identify the target disk for installation (e.g., /dev/sdX).

 3. **Create Partitions:**
     - Use a partitioning tool (e.g., cfdisk, fdisk, parted) to create partitions on the target disk.
+    - Example: Use fdisk /dev/sdX for creating partitions.
-    - Note the partition names for EFI, root, home, and swap.
+    - Note the partition names for EFI, root, home, and swap (optional).

 4. **Download the Script:**
     ```bash